About Mount Holyoke College

 Mount Holyoke College presents a world-class conference and meeting site experience with a full service conference center, hotel, and residence hall rooms.
 The campus offers unique meeting spaces, athletic fields, several dining options and dedicated staff and customer service professionals.

 The stunning, historic architecture houses 21st Century accommodations with state-of-the-art technologies.
-The Conference Services department provides a one-stop shop to assist with a range of meetings, retreats, summer conferences, overnight accommodation, wedding ceremonies and receptions.
+The Event Services department provides a one-stop shop to assist with a range of meetings, retreats, summer conferences, overnight accommodation, wedding ceremonies and receptions.

-Mount Holyoke’s dynamic Conference Services department manages such eclectic on-campus spaces as the Willits-Hallowell Conference Center, the 1,100 seat Chapin Auditorium, and Abbey Chapel; it also manages residence halls and classrooms for summer programs.
+Mount Holyoke’s dynamic Event Services department manages such eclectic on-campus spaces as the Willits-Hallowell Conference Center, the 1,100 seat Chapin Auditorium, and Abbey Chapel; it also manages residence halls and classrooms for summer programs.